Simple mindfulness activities can be a key tool in the life of an anxious person or child.

 Tell your child (or students), that they will have one minute to think of 5 different specific things according to your prompt.
 They can do it in their mind, or they can write them down, or draw a picture.

-- 5 things you would find on a playground
+- objects you would find on a playground

-Mindfully thinking is a good way to give their brain a break from something different, and also helps boost creativity.
+Mindfulness in the form of creative thinking is a good way to give kids’ brain a break and also helps boost their imagination.

-“I notice your mouth is turned down and your arms are crossed.
-That makes me think you are angry…” Then let them talk, or tell them what YOU do when you are angry.
-Examples are: take deep breaths, go for a walk, talk about it, etc.
+“I notice your mouth is frowning and your arms are crossed.
+That makes me think you are angry…” Then let them talk, or tell them what YOU do when you are angry, ie: take deep breaths, go for a walk, talk about it, etc.

 It’s important to try a few and see what works, then do them consistently.